 Thames Centre is highly dependent on groundwater for its domestic water requirements.
-As such, it is the intent of the Municipality that land use and activities throughout Thames Centre shall not impair groundwater or surface water quality, overtax groundwater supply or significantly reduce groundwater recharge.
-This is especially true within the wellhead protection areas (WHPAs), delineated around the public water wellheads to protect the municipal drinking water supply systems servicing the Urban Settlement Areas of Dorchester and Thorndale and the Community of Belmont in the neighbouring Municipality of Central Elgin.
+As such, it is the intent of the Municipality that land use and activities throughout Thames Centre shall not negatively impact vulnerable areas, impair groundwater or surface water quality, overtax groundwater supply or significantly reduce groundwater recharge.